DTS information for returning students

 Information for students studying onsite at Bucks campuses

 Eduroam is the main Wi-Fi network for students and is available across all campuses.
 Connect to the Wi-Fi when on site with your laptop, phone or tablet.
 Wired and Wi-Fi connections are also available at the University halls of residence by Optify (PCCW Global Networks).

 You can print, copy and scan using any of the Multi-Functional Device (MFD) printers at the University campuses.
 You can also print to the MFDs from your own laptop/mobile device while you are at the University campuses and connected to University Wi-Fi.

-Visit this webpage to know about the printer locations, help on how to print/copy/scan and more.
+Visit the Printing page to learn about the printer locations, for help on how to print/copy/scan and more.

 You need to add credit to your account before you are able to print.
 To add credit go to https://epayments.bucks.ac.uk/print/